wp-plugins/formidable/readme.txt

 * PRO: Fixed adding new conditional logic to newly added notifications
 * PRO: Allow "GROUP BY" addition to form in frm_where_filter by rearranging SQL
 * PRO: Fixed showing only file name in views
+* PRO: Removed Pretty Link plugin integration to be placed in an add-on

 = 1.07.04 =
 * Minor back-end styling fixes